 2. Keep a Record of Your Valuables

-Make a list of all of your valuables.
-Make several copies and store them in two or more secure locations, such as a safe, locked drawer or cabinet.
-Include on your list a full description of the item including color, make, model, year of manufacture, and any other identifiers, including any engraving.
+Creating a detailed inventory of your valuable possessions is a critical step.
+Make multiple copies of this list and store them in two or more secure locations, such as a safe, locked drawer, or cabinet.
+Include a thorough description of each item, encompassing attributes like color, make, model, year of manufacture, and any other distinctive features, including engravings.

-Items to include on your list are personal walkmans, CD players, stereos, computers (desktop and laptop), printers and any other peripherals, telephones, televisions, radios, and any other belongings.
-Most electronic equipment has a serial number; anything that does not have any good identifier can be engraved.
-For more information, contact a Public Safety Officer.
-Also save information about your bicycle and vehicle (insurance policies often include your vehicle's identification number, plate, and other information).
+Your list should encompass a wide range of items, including personal electronics like walkmans, CD players, stereos, computers (both desktop and laptop), printers, peripherals, telephones, televisions, radios, and various other belongings.
+Most electronic equipment already features serial numbers, but items lacking clear identifiers can be engraved.
+For additional information, don't hesitate to contact a Public Safety Officer.
+Additionally, it's important to maintain records for your bicycle and vehicle, as many insurance policies include details like the vehicle's identification number, license plate, and other relevant information.

 In the unfortunate event of a theft, prompt reporting to Public Safety at 803-534-2812 is essential.
 Reporting your loss greatly facilitates the recovery process.